ericcornelissen/git-tag-annotation-action/CONTRIBUTING.md

 #### Running End-to-end Tests Locally

 You can use [act] to run the end-to-end tests locally.
-If you have the `act` program available on your PATH you can use `npm run test:e2e` to run the end-to-end tests locally.
+If you have the `act` program available on your PATH you can use `make test` to run the end-to-end tests locally.

 There are some limitations to using [act]: